PeterCampbell8/avian-influenza-analyses/notes-on-data.md

   * `lab_host`: sometimes an organism common name.
 Some cell line IDs. sometimes # of passages.
 About 1/6 of the records have something other than "NA" in this field.

   * `lat_lon` as expected "[float] {N,S} [float] {E,W}"

+  * `organism` **IGNORE:** Always present and almost always the same as top-level `SOURCE` field.
+In a tiny # of cases a space appears in the biopython read of a record which causes the 2 to differ.